GrayHatGuy/RTNode-HeltecV4/README.md

 | Known destinations | 100 | **24** | Identity cache; rarely need more on a transport node |
 | Max queued announces | 16 | **4** | Outbound announce queue; LoRa is slow, no point queuing many |
 | Max receipts | 1,024 | **20** | Packet receipt tracking |

+*Note: given the comparable sizes of compute associated with the Xioa esp32S3 and Lilygo T3S3 it is estimage to have a table tize limit similar but less than the Heltec V4 estimates*

 ### Timeout Reductions